 As a contract, a BSA is binding on third parties such as the estate representatives and heirs of the business owner.
 This feature can be invaluable when the business owner wants to ensure a smooth transition of complete control and ownership to the party that will keep the business going.
 Subject to certain Family Attribution Rules under Internal Revenue Code § 318, a BSA can help establish a value for the business that is binding on the IRS for federal estate tax purposes as provided under Internal Revenue Code § 2703.

 Business Succession and Exit Planning

-Planning now to exit your company will result in you and your family receiving the best possible results, both now and after your retirement, disability or death.
-You can receive retirement income; you can transfer your business to your family, your employees or an outside buyer; you can make a difference for a charity or your community; and you can do all of this with reduced income, gift and estate taxes.
+Planning now to exit your company will result in you and your family receiving the best possible results, both now and after your retirement, disability, or death.
+You can: receive retirement income, transfer your business to your family, your employees or an outside buyer, and even make a difference for a charity or your community.
+You can do all of this with reduced income, gift, and estate taxes.